cfenollosa/os-tutorial/07-bootsector-disk/README.md

 is booting from the right drive and set the drive on `dl` accordingly**

 The BIOS sets `dl` to the drive number before calling the bootloader.
-However, I found some problems with qemu then booting from the hdd.
+However, I found some problems with qemu when booting from the hdd.

 There are two quick options: